CCI-MOC/hil/docs/network-drivers.md

 **Warning**: Use the script at your own discretion.

-To register the driver with HIL, you will need the openvswitch bridge name, username of your machine; sudo password of this user.
+To register the driver with HIL, you will need the openvswitch bridge name.

 #### switch_register